If you're waking up sweaty, you don't need colder bedding.

 minimal synthetic layering

 👉 If you're currently using synthetic or down, switching to a wool duvet insert designed for moisture regulation is usually the single biggest upgrade you can make.
+For a full materials comparison, see our guide: Best Comforter for Hot Sleepers.

 Who Needs Breathable Bedding for Night Sweats?
 (Hot Sleepers, Menopause & More)